stevenpencle/D6-LOA/README.md

 ![alt text](Documentation/template_architecture_controllers.jpg "Controllers")

 The _Controllers_ namespace contains the APIs for the endpoints exposed by the server application.

-Controllers have the sole responsibility for enforcing security concerns within the application.
+**FIREWALL** Controllers have the sole responsibility for enforcing security concerns within the application.
+Make sure you use the _Authorize()_ attribute and evaluate the current principal's role appropriately to restrict access to API methods in your application!

 - **Email** API for sending an email via the _IEmailService_.
 You will need to make sure the _Authorize()_ attribute is applied appropriately for you application's usage.
 - **Security** API for retrieving a _ClientToken_ and impersonation (in development).
 Unlike the other controllers, the _Security_ controller also exposes some synchronous endpoints for redirecting to the _Open ID_ identity providers for authentication.